Hihaheho/Cizen/guides/basic_concepts/event.md

 ## Creating a Event

-You can create an event by using `Cizen.Event.new/2` like this:
+Any struct can be an event:

-    event = Cizen.Event.new(nil, %PushMessage{to: "user A"})
+    event = %PushMessage{to: "user A"}

-The first argument is the source saga ID or `nil`, and the second argument is the event body.

 ## Dispatching Event

 ### With Dispatcher

     Cizen.Dispatcher.dispatch(
-      Cizen.Event.new(nil, %PushMessage{to: "user A"})
+      %PushMessage{to: "user A"}
     )

 ### With Dispatch Effect